 The Taxpayer Protection Bureau investigates and brings civil actions to recover for any fraud committed against New York State or New York local governments.
 Frauds investigated by the Taxpayer Protection Bureau include but are not limited to: large tax frauds; frauds involving government contracts for goods or services; frauds involving government grants or government-funded social programs; and frauds involving government investments.

 The seminar will meet for two hours each week and will be graded based on attendance, class participation, written submissions, and performance during assigned in-class presentations.
-Participation will be limited to 10 students to encourage active discussion and dialogue.
-The seminar will be led by Bryan Bloom, Assistant Attorney General in the Antitrust Bureau, and Amy McFarlane, Assistant Attorney General in the Antitrust Bureau.
+The seminar is also open to Columbia law students, but will be limited to 12 students total to encourage active discussion and dialogue.
+The seminar will be led by Bryan Bloom, Assistant Attorney General in the Antitrust Bureau, and Amy McFarlane, Deputy Bureau Chief of the Antitrust Bureau.
 Classes will also feature guest speakers, including executive staff and bureau chiefs.

 The seminar will provide opportunities to study the work of the Economic Justice Division in detail, discuss case studies drawn from recent enforcement work, gain familiarity with various legal issue areas, reflect on fieldwork, and develop skills in legal writing, investigatory techniques, and litigation.
 We will examine the role of the Attorney General in promoting economic justice from a legal, practical, and ethical perspective, including the following topics:

 - through class discussion, skills exercises, and drafting assignments, exploring the various phases of a law enforcement investigation, including initial intake, witness interviews, oral and written discovery, developing investigative and litigation strategy, and settlement negotiations;